Cancer touches all our lives in some way and finding a cure has been a major focus for medical researchers for decades.

 The road to breakthrough: Clinical trial phases

-There are four main clinical trial phases, and each phase has a different goal.
+Generally, there are four main clinical trial phases (or clinical trial stages), and each phase has a different goal.

 Early-phase clinical trials

 Phase I clinical trials are dedicated to making sure medicines or other treatments are safe for people.